Matthewgb73/CSUN-3D-Print-Guide/README.md

 This guide is a comprehensive guide to assist CSUN students to be able to set up their slicing software, optimize their solidworks part files for 3d printing, and to understand the mistakes that occur while 3D printing.

 ## Introduction
 3D printing is a fun hobby that allows students to grow their skills and allows for creation of useful and fun 3D prints.
 The myth about 3d printing is that it is a hard hobby to get into.
 The only difficult part that comes to 3D printing is when you are first starting out and you dont know why the machine is not printing the part properly.
 The purpose of why I am writing this guide is to show students that they can 3D print as well.
 I will make sure to answer as much questions as I can and provide all the knowledge I learned so students can become experts as well.

+Some quick information: When I started this guide, I intended it for formula students.
+Some of the earlier information will relate to the formula team but I intend this guide to be for anyone who is interested in 3d printing and wants to get better at it.

 ## TABLE OF CONTENTS